-1. Handover of channels in the same cell.

-- 2. Handover of cells controlled by the same BSC. - 3.
-Handover of cells belonging to the same MSC but controlled by different BSCs. - 4.
-Handover of cells controlled by different MSCs.
+- 1. Handover of channels in the same cell. - 2.
+Handover of cells controlled by the same BSC. - 3.
+Handover of cells controlled by different MSCs. - 4.
 Handovers are mainly controlled by the MSC.
 However in order to avoid unnecessary signaling information, the first two types of handovers are managed by the concerned BSC (in this case, the MSC is only notified of the handover).

 The mobile station is the active participant in this procedure.
 In order to perform the handover, the mobile station controls continuously its own signal strength and the signal strength of the neighboring cells.
 The base station gives the list of cells that must be monitored by the mobile station.
-The power measurements allow deciding which is the best cell in order to maintain the quality of the communication link.
+The power measurements allow deciding which the best cell is in order to maintain the quality of the communication link.
 Two basic algorithms are used for the handover:

-2.5.2.2 The minimum acceptable performance algorithm.
+2.5.2.2 The minimum acceptable performance algorithm